zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 pre-compiled Foo.pm6 and the parse stage went down from 4.262 seconds to 0.413: a 1031% start-up improvement.

-Now, modules you install from the ecosystem get pre-compiled during installation, so you don't have to worry about them.
+Modules you install from [the ecosystem](http://modules.perl6.org/) get pre-compiled during installation, so you don't have to worry about them.
 When writing your own modules, however, they will be automatically re-pre-compiled every time you change their